Dinah614/Product-Performance-Analysis/README.md

    # Charts Requirement
    I would like to visualize various aspects of our Products Sales Data to gain insights and understand key trends.
 I've identified the following requirements for creating Charts.
    1. Daily Trend for Total Orders: I will create a Bar Chart that displays the daily trend of total orders over a specific period of time.This Chart will help us identify any patterns or fluctuations in order volume on a daily basis.
-   2. Percentage of sales by product category: Create a Pie Chart that shows
+   2. Percentage of sales by product category: Create a Pie Chart that shows the distribution of sales across different product categories and their contribution to the overall sales.
    3.